A Localization Method of High Energy Transients for All-Sky Gamma-Ray Monitor: Bayesian Method and Minimization Method

-In analog to the DoL $\chi^{2}$ minimization method (see Section \ref{Section_ChiSq_GBM}) with fixed spectral templates, we construct the Bayesian method using the fixed spectral templates with likelihood maximization for each incident direction and with the assumption of the known background.
-In the following, we present this Bayesian method invoking the Poisson likelihood and simplified Gaussian likelihood, respectively.
+In analog to the DoL's $\chi^{2}$ minimization method (see Section \ref{Sec_ChiSq_GBM}) with fixed spectral templates, we modified the Bayesian localization method using the fixed spectral templates with likelihood maximization for each incident direction and with the assumption of the known background \footnote{We note that, in the localization of real observations, the expected value of the background is unknown.
+We can only obtain the estimated background $\hat{B}$ and its uncertainty $\sigma_{\rm B}$ from background analysis (e.g. the polynomial fitting to the background intervals), and these background uncertainties should be considered in the likelihood of Poisson data.
+To deal with this case, the Poisson data with Gaussian background (PGSTAT) profile likelihood can be utilized, e.g. \citet{YiZhao_LOC_GECAM}.}.
+We note that this Bayesian method could invoke different likelihoods.
+Here we tested both the Poisson likelihood and simplified Gaussian likelihood, as discussed below.